-- That local governments must have, with the caveat of recognizing the primacy of private property rights, the statutory resources necessary for effective growth management. - That indiscriminate land use, urban sprawl and the lack of land preservation resources are primary threats to the environment. - That Michigan is lagging behind other states in effective growth management initiatives and tools. - That state leadership is needed to develop a more comprehensive framework to enable counties to address problems associated with residential and commercial development of rural areas; the loss of agricultural and forest resources; the costs of infrastructure; and the social conflicts at the residential/agricultural interface.
+- Local governments having, with the caveat of recognizing private property rights, the resources necessary for sustainable growth management. - Land preservation resources that don't encourage urban sprawl or indiscriminate land use that threaten the environment. - Effective growth management initiatives and tools. - The development of a more comprehensive statutory framework to enable counties to address problems associated with residential and commercial development of rural areas; the loss of agricultural and forest resources; the costs of infrastructure; and the social conflicts at the residential/agricultural interface. - County parks and green spaces are strongly correlated with better public health, and state funding should be available to increase the county's public outreach to residents regarding the benefit of parks.